David Crosby: Family

 Crosby and Celia Crawford Ferguson had a son, James Raymond, in 1962.
 James was placed for adoption and later reunited with Crosby as an adult.
 Beginning in 1997, Raymond performed with Crosby on stage and in the studio, as a member of CPR, and as part of the touring bands Crosby & Nash and Crosby, plus Stills & Nash.
 Crosby had three other children: daughter Erika, with Jackie Guthrie, daughter Donovan Crosby, with former girlfriend Debbie Donovan, and son Django Crosby, conceived with wife Jan Dance after extensive fertility treatments while Crosby's liver was failing.

 Crosby, then 45, married Jan Dance, then 35, in May 1987 at the Hollywood Church of Religious Science in Los Angeles.
 His bandmate Stephen Stills gave away the bride.

 Crosby's brother Ethan, who taught him to play guitar and started his musical career with him, died by suicide in late 1997 or early 1998; the date is unknown because Ethan left a note not to search for his body but to let him return to the earth.
 His body was found months later in May 1998.

 Crosby donated the sperm that produced the two children that Melissa Etheridge had with partner, Julie Cypher, making Crosby the biological father.
 This was kept secret until Etheridge publicly announced it in 2000.
 On May 13, 2020, Etheridge announced on her Twitter account that her and Cypher's son Beckett had died at age 21 from causes related to opioid addiction.

 Cannabis brand

-Crosby, in partnership with longtime friend and entrepreneur Steven Sponder, developed a craft cannabis brand called "MIGHTY CROZ".
-Crosby, a 50-plus-year cannabis advocate and connoisseur, credited cannabis with contributing to his creative process of songwriting stating, "All those hit songs, every one of them, I wrote them all on cannabis."
-Crosby also credited cannabis and cannabidiol (CBD) with alleviating his chronic shoulder pain, allowing him to continue touring and making new music well into his seventies.
-Crosby and Sponder intended to work with licensed cultivators throughout the U.S. and beyond and to also extend the brand to include CBD and hemp products.
+Crosby, in partnership with long-time friend and entrepreneur Steven Sponder, developed a craft cannabis brand called "MIGHTY CROZ".
+Crosby, a cannabis advocate and connoisseur for over fifty years, credited cannabis with contributing to his creative process of songwriting stating, "All those hit songs, every one of them, I wrote them all on cannabis."
+Crosby also credited cannabis and cannabidiol (C.B.D.) with alleviating his chronic shoulder pain, allowing him to continue touring and making new music well into his seventies.
+Crosby and Sponder intended to work with licensed cultivators throughout the U.S. and beyond and to also extend the brand to include C.B.D. and hemp products.
 In 2018, Crosby was invited to join the National Organization for the Reform of Marijuana Laws (NORML) advisory board.